LGBTQ rights in Belarus: LGBTQ history in Belarus

 While a part of the Soviet Union, Belarus used the laws common for all Soviet republics.
 As such, homosexuality was considered illegal.
 Sexual relationships between females have never been illegal in Belarus (though lesbians could be sent to mental institutions if discovered) while those between males were frequently prosecuted.
 Words such as homosexuality or gay were not present in any old Soviet code and the Soviet juridical system used the term sodomy.

 Article 119-1 of the previous Criminal Code of Belarus set out that homosexual men having voluntary sexual contact were to be convicted to prison terms of up to five years.
 In 1989 nearly 50 Belarusian citizens were fired due to their sexual orientation.
 A special department was set up in the KGB to combat homosexuality.
 The secret services used blackmail to recruit agents from the gay community.
 This prevented the possibility of the emergence of any gay organization, or print media designed specifically for sexual minorities.
 Nonetheless, gay people met in the streets, toilets, railway stations, or gathered in private flats or houses.

 In 1992 a newspaper named Sex-AntiAIDS-Plus was founded through help provided by a non-governmental organization called Stop-AIDS-Belarus (SAB).
 The second issue of the newspaper was intercepted by a procurator's office, and a criminal case was initiated against the newspaper.
 The newspaper contained personal ads for gays and lesbians.
 The prosecution regarded these announcements as pandering.

 In 1994, the criminal case against the newspaper was dropped.
 However, its founder and chief editor, Ruslan Geniush, fearing persecution, stopped his publishing endeavour.
 In 1992 a magazine named Randez-vous was registered, and began publishing.
 The magazine focused primarily on personal ads and contained articles written by psychologists, sexologists and letters and announcements from LGBTQ readers in a special column called "Blue Salon".
 In 1994 the magazine ceased to exist.

-On 1 March 1994, the Parliament of Belarus changed Article 119-1 of the Criminal Code of Belarus, and homosexuality became legal.
+On 1 March 1994, the Supreme Council of Belarus changed Article 119-1 of the Criminal Code of Belarus, and homosexuality became legal.

-In April 2024, the Ministry of Culture of Belarus expanded the definition of pornography to include “non-traditional sexual relations”, which, according to the new definition, includes homosexuality, bisexuality and transsexuality.
-In Belarus, the production, distribution, or possession with intent to distribute or promote pornographic materials can be punished by a prison term.